MadhavJivrajani/proJect-HaasiL/README.md

 Functions to perform analysis on the answered questions present in analysis.py

 ### TODO:
-1. Add functions for keeping track of different sessions of questions.
+1. Extremely fancy and attractive front-end
-2. Figure out how to reuse questions which were answered incorrectly in the next round of questions.
+2. Figure out gamification.
-3. Import questions in the specified format from a csv.
+3. Integrate gamification.